ryanbald-colostate/ETL1-Pipeline/README.md

 The file to be read whould be updated in the second cell as the example below: inputToRead = "/home/j/git/ETL1-Pipeline/data/inputs/new/rxjava_full/rxjava_full_commit_output.csv"

 Research2.ipynb is on charge of splitting the file names commited by PRs into their own columns for further processing and populate the PR table.
+Files  not related to source code are deleted.
+For this reason, the cell responsible for the deletion should be updated with the pertinent source code file extension.
+Example: for Java files the cell should persist only files with extension ".java".
+It persists the pr (number of the PR) title, and body.

+The version to process author's skills persists the pr (number of the PR) title, body and author.

 The notebook writes three outputs: fileNameOutput = "/home/j/git/ETL1-Pipeline/data/outputs/new/rxjava/dataframe_file_names.csv"